PAIDiPaidThis.com

 How do I tell if a quote is padded?

 Ask for it itemised.
-When labour, materials and VAT are listed separately, padding is far easier to spot, because you can sanity-check each line against the real prices below.
+When labour, materials and VAT are listed separately, padding is far easier to spot, because you can sanity-check each line against the real prices on this page.
 A single lump-sum figure with no breakdown is the one to question.

 Should every quote include VAT?